-There are lots of Apple Music DRM removal tools you can find on the internet.
-Some of them are professional in this area, and some are tricks and tips that can really help you remove DRM from songs purchased in iTunes.
+There are lots of Apple Music DRM removal tools that can help you get DRM-free Apple Music with ease.
 I have rounded up the most useful ones and you can have a quick look at them here:

 Most Efficient and Easy to Use: Use TuneFab Apple Music Converter - a versatile DRM-stripping software, which is capable of converting streaming Apple Music songs to DRM-free MP3, M4A, or other formats with almost CD quality.